Paula Llewellyn

 Paula Vanessa Llewellyn CD KC is a Jamaican lawyer who served as the country's director of public prosecutions (DPP), 2008–2024.
 She was the first woman to hold the position.

 Early life

 Llewellyn was born at the Victoria Jubilee Hospital in Kingston, one of the four children of Mavis and Clinton Llewellyn; her mother was a nurse and her father was a realtor.
 She grew up in Pembroke Hall, a suburb in Kingston's north, attending St. George's Primary School and St. Hugh's High School.
 Llewellyn went on to the University of the West Indies at Mona, attending the Norman Manley Law School.
-She did her internship in Antigua, but returned to Jamaica to take up a position as court clerk at the Saint James Parish magistrate's court, located inMontego Bay.
+She did her internship in Antigua, but returned to Jamaica to take up a position as court clerk at the Saint James Parish magistrate's court, located in Montego Bay.
 In 1986, Llewellyn became a crown counsel in the Office of the Director of Public Prosecutions (ODPP).
 She was made a deputy director in 1993, and senior deputy director in 1999.